How it All Began

 Uri’s father, Ya’acov Lupolianski, became an angel investor and with the guidance of Kalman Mann, the director-general of the Hadassah Medical Centre, Lupolianski incorporated his fledgling venture as a nationwide non-profit in 1976.

 Yad Sarah (Hebrew for “Memorial to Sarah”) was the name of the new organization named after his late grandmother who was killed in the Holocaust.
 Next Lupolianski was offered space in a local Jerusalem hospital to house the equipment he had and purchased.
 He was fortunate for there was no lack of volunteers.
 In order to manage the return of the loaned equipment, a small deposit was requested, which was refunded upon return of the device.

 This idea of borrowing medical equipment that people would need on a limited time basis grew and more and more branches sprouted up around the country.
-By 2017 there were 106 branches, with 6,521 volunteers speaking more than 15 languages, servicing all Israelis, whether Jews, Arabs, Christians or Druze.
+By 2020 there were 120+ branches, with more than 7,000 volunteers speaking more than 15 languages, servicing all Israelis, whether Jews, Arabs, Christians or Druze.
 All are served with equal dignity and respect with the goal of returning the client to good health.